 Get a Budget Planner: This is a great step to take if you want to be in charge of your finances.
 You need a budget planner!
 You need to know how much you get every month/week, how much you spend, and what exactly you are spending on.

-When you keep track of this information it can give you an idea where you need to start cutting from.
+When you keep track of this information it can give you an idea of where you need to start cutting from.

 Pay for Your Groceries with Cash: This is a great way to save a lot of money fast especially if you are the type that buys on impulse.
 When shopping for groceries, always shop with cash, it will stop you from picking unnecessary items as you’ll be forced to stick to your shopping list.
 You could check the prices online (the store’s website), so you know how much cash you need for your shopping trip.